European steel research

 The European Research Fund for Coal and Steel

 Normally, the RFCS grant comprises 60 per cent of a project’s total budget.
-Other cash funding is the responsibility of the project participants by way of e.g. the membership programmes of institutes, corporate contributions and state sources of research funding.
-The projects almost always have participants from several European nations.
-A condition for granting the application is a strong industrial interest.
+The projects have participants from several European nations and a condition for granting the application is a strong industrial interest.

 Project applications are valued by independent evaluators from the member countries.
-These may represent steel companies, institutes or universities.
-An advisory group for steel, Steel Advisory Group (SAG), comprising representatives from member countries, assists the Commission with prioritisation of research areas and regulations etc. Sweden is represented by Rachel Pettersson, Jernkontoret.
-Current projects are reviewed and evaluated on an ongoing basis through five technical committees, Technical Groups Steel (TGA).
-Sweden has representatives in all groups.
+The projects are reviewed and evaluated on an ongoing basis through five technical committees, Technical Groups Steel (TGA).

 Successful participation since 1995